duyen21/World-Events-Analysis/README.md

-## Welcome to Wolrd Events Analysis April 2022
+## Wolrd Events Analysis April 2022

 This page illustrates a set of analysis as well as visualizations of the current world events happening in April 2022, specifically focusing on analyzing events in Ukraine.